joseleoc/express-template/README.md

   ```sh
   npm test
   ```
-This command will execute all tests in the `tests` directory.
+This command will execute all tests in the project.

 ### Testing Framework